MohitGoel92/Venture-Capital-Profit-Prediction/README.md

 ```
 Profit = 46980 + (0.7966)X1 + (0.0299)X2
 ```
+**Note:**

+It is incorrect to make statements such as "R&D spend has a much larger impact on profit in comparison to Marketing spend" or "R&D's impact on profit is over 26 times more than Marketing spend".
+This is because, solely looking at the coefficients does not give us the unit measurements for theses predictors.
+For instance, if R&D spend was in £10,0000's and Marketing spend was is in £1,000's, the amount invested in each will differ substantially.
+Therefore, we conclude with the below statement:

-We conclude that R&D spend has a greater impact on profit per unit of R&D spend than Marketing Spend has per unit of marketing spend.
-For every one unit increase/decrease in R&D spend the Profit will increase/decrease be 0.7966 unit pounds.
+R&D spend has a greater impact on profit per unit of R&D spend than Marketing Spend has per unit of marketing spend.
+For every one unit increase/decrease in R&D spend, the Profit will increase/decrease by 0.7966 unit pounds.